-* Correspondence: Jian-Liang Li (jianliang.li@nih.gov) San-Pin Wu (steve.wu@nih.gov)
+* Correspondence: Jian-Liang Li (jianliang.li@nih.gov) and San-Pin Wu (steve.wu@nih.gov)

+Running Title: Structural Equation Modeling In silico

 Keywords: Structural Equation Modeling, gene expression, in silico perturbation, molecular interaction, R, Shiny

-Supplemental Figure 1.
+Supplementary Figure 1.
 A two-class (elimination with or without replacement) bootstrap resampling simulation.
 From the initial GATA2 significant gene list in the yellow rectangle, the same number of genes as that of the subset of genes (represented by the white oval shape inside the yellow rectangle) are eliminated either without replacement (left side) or with replacement other than those in the subset” (right side).
 The resulting shrunken GATA2 gene list or reduced GATA2 then restored by the same number of irrelevant genes are tested in the SEM model.
 The simulation can be repeated for a large “number of bootstraps” to generate a non-parametric distribution for statistics inference.

-Supplemental Figure 2.
+Supplementary Figure 2.
 Model fit statistics for joint regulation of the SOX17 gene expression levels by GATA2 and PGR activities in the GEO accession: GSE58144 dataset using SEM.
 “GATA2 direct” depicts GATA2 activities that were derived from the GATA2 direct downstream targets.

 Supplemental Methods